Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Repair negotiations

-• Appraisal if financed
+• Appraisal, when financed

 • Buyer financing